pcraster/pcraster/documentation/pcraster_manual/sphinx/app_resample.rst

--x: if the area covered by the smallest rectangle around the input maps contains a fractional number of rows and columns of Result cells the number of rows and columns is rounded off upwards: the map is expanded (default).
+   ``-x``: if the area covered by the smallest rectangle around the input maps contains a fractional number of rows and columns of Result cells the number of rows and columns is rounded off upwards: the map is expanded (default).

-   -a: if the area covered by the smallest rectangle around the input mapsncontains a fractional number of rows and columns of Result cells the number of rows and columns is rounded off upwards: the map is contracted.
+   ``-a``: if the area covered by the smallest rectangle around the input mapsncontains a fractional number of rows and columns of Result cells the number of rows and columns is rounded off upwards: the map is contracted.

 This functionality of resample is meant for changing the cell size of the first input map.
 No clone map must be given.
-The option -r :emphasis:`cellength` must be set, additionally you can specify :literal:`--unittrue` or  :literal:`--unitcell`, -x or -a or the general options described at the top of the resample text.
+The option -r :emphasis:`factor` must be set, additionally you can specify :literal:`--unittrue` or  :literal:`--unitcell`, -x or -a or the general options described at the top of the resample text.

 It is quite unlikely that you want to specify more than one map, so first the operation with one map is explained.
 Result will have the projection, angle, x\ :sub:`UL`, y\ :sub:`UL` coordinate of the input map Map1.
-The cell length of the input map is changed according to the option -r :emphasis:`cellength` and this length is assigned to Result.
+The cell length of the input map is changed according to the option -r :emphasis:`factor` and this length is assigned to Result.
 The area covered by the input map is filled up with cells of the new cell size, starting at x\ :sub:`UL`,y\ :sub:`UL`.
 If this results in a fractional number of rows and columns the map is somewhat (less than one new cell length) expanded (default) or contracted until a whole number of columns and rows is reached.
 This number of rows and collumns is assigned to Result.

 If more than one input map is given the operation performed corresponds